визначати ваші потреби;

 Ваша згода є добровільною – ви завжди можете змінити налаштування файлів cookie тут.

 Governments, advertisers, and even hackers may be trying to monitor your browsing history.
 Without a VPN, your internet service provider (ISP) could be recording your online activity and selling it to the highest bidder.
 So, can you protect your identity with a virtual private network?
 And do you need a VPN?

 What happens if you don't use a VPN?
 First and foremost, you’re risking your privacy and security.
-You can be hacked, your online activities monitored and certain services denied.
+You can be hacked, your online activities monitored, and certain services denied.
 A VPN enhances your digital security and provides you with an encrypted shield.

-A VPN uses encryption to protect you against snoopers, third-party advertisers, and cybercriminals.
+VPNs encrypt your entire connection.
+Encryption protects you against snoopers, third-party advertisers, and cybercriminals.

-When your VPN is on, your browsing data is encrypted, sent to a secure server, and decrypted, before being passed on to its original destination.
+When your VPN is on, your browsing data is encrypted, sent to a secure VPN server, and decrypted, before being passed on to its original destination.
 The same process occurs when information is sent back to you.
 Even if a hacker intercepted your data along the way, all they'd see would be a jumble of indecipherable code.

 Since even your ISP won't be able to monitor you, you don’t need to worry about your browsing habits being logged and sold off to advertisers.
 It’s a simple and effective way to maintain your privacy.

 Using a VPN at home is as important as having an antivirus installed — its vital protection.
 The primary purpose of a VPN is security and privacy, but they're actually really versatile.
 Here are some other ways you can use a VPN at home:

 In 2021, more than half of your most valuable possessions probably exist digitally.
 For cybercriminals, your identity and financial details are gold dust.
 One of the best ways to protect yourself is with a VPN.